-Built by the Augustinian Hermits in the XIII century, it was re-structured a century later, and subsequent embellishments made it into one of the finest examples of Venetian Flamboyant Gothic architectures.
+Built by the Augustinian Hermits in the XIII century, it was re-structured a century later, and subsequent embellishments made it into one of the finest examples of Venetian gothic-floral architecture.

 On the fourteenth-century façade in brick, the superb marble portal is highly underlined, work by Bartolomeo Bon.